joswinjohn/BrainrotLangC/README.md

 This project is Arnav Murthi's [BrainrotLang](https://github.com/aLEGEND21/BrainrotLang) rewritten in C.

-execution times are measuring node execution times, which has no real connection to the compiler
+execution times are measuring node execution times only

 ## Performance